CoopGod/ecological-network-analysis/README.md

 - `.read 'sql_queries/species_pair_interactions.sql'`
   - Note: remove the last query in this script to calculate a trophic network, as opposed to a combined network
 - `.read 'sql_queries/species_pair_counts.sql'`
-  - Note: the final query in this script can be altered to change the variable by which the species pairs are filtered (i.e. location, year, etc.) and the magnitude of the filtering.
-In this case, the data only includes where (species_pair, location) is found more than 3 times in a given *year* (year being the filtering variable).
 - `.quit` to exit SQLite3's command interface
 - `sqlite3 -header -csv data_analysis.db 'SELECT * FROM FilteredSpeciesPairs;' > 'generated_data/pair_counts.csv'`

 Now, we will assign Spearman's correlations to the species counts we have generated and add it to the database:
 - `python spearmans.py`
   - **Note: this process takes time.
 Allow the program multiple minutes to run**.
-  - Note: the global variable GROUPING_VARIABLE in this script can be altered to change the varible by which the species pairs are grouped in the Spearman's correlations.
-This must be combined with the changes to species_pair_counts.sql to work as intended.
-  - Note: the global variable FILTERING_VARIABLE can be changed as well, in accordance with the above note.
 - `sqlite3 data_analysis.db` to enter SQLite3's command interface
 - `.import 'generated_data/pair_spearmans.csv' PairSpearmans --csv`